The Sinking of van der Wijck

-The Sinking of van der Wijck (Indonesian: Tenggelamnya Kapal van der Wijck) is a 2013 Indonesian romantic drama film directed by Sunil Soraya and written by Imam Tantowi and Dhony Dirgantoro.
-Starring Herjunot Ali, Pevita Pearce, and Reza Rahadian, the film is based on Hamka's novel, Tenggelamnya Kapal van der Wijck, and released in theaters on 19 December 2013.
+The Sinking of van der Wijck (Indonesian: Tenggelamnya Kapal van der Wijck) is a 2013 Indonesian romantic drama film directed by Sunil Soraya and written by Donny Dhirgantoro and Imam Tantowi.
+Starring Herjunot Ali, Pevita Pearce, and Reza Rahadian, the film is based on the novel of the same name by Hamka.
+It was released in theaters on 19 December 2013.